berta-rf/css-cheatsheet/README.md

 ## Usage

-When hovering over a code card, just one click on the code will select all, so it aallows you to copy the code snippet to your clipboard very easily.
+When hovering over a code card, just one click on the code will select all, so it allows you to copy the code snippet to your clipboard very easily.

 ## Credits